 You’ve seen it on various television dramas: a single piece of evidence takes a crime from “unsolved” to “solved.”
 How do professionals develop the skills to untangle the clues?

 If you are interested in a career involving police and medical investigation of crime scenes and criminal acts, as well as the laboratory assessment of materials associated with such investigations, Bryant’s Forensic Science program may be for you.
 Forensic techniques can be used in relation to crime or civil actions – from tracking industrial responsibility for toxic spills to assessing the cause of a bridge or building collapse.
 The program design allows business students to use the concentration to meet the requirement for a minor in the College of Arts and Sciences.

-The Forensic Science concentration was based on standards set forth for a B.S. degree in Forensic Science by the Council of Forensic Science Educators (COFSE), and certification requirements described by the American Academy of Forensic Science (AAFS).
+The Forensic Science concentration is based on standards set forth for a B.S. degree in Forensic Science by the Council of Forensic Science Educators (COFSE), and certification requirements described by the American Academy of Forensic Science (AAFS).

 Future careers, post-grad opportunities